 <dependency> <groupId>org.springframework</groupId> <artifactId>spring-jdbc</artifactId> <version>5.2.0.RELEASE</version> </dependency>- Use

-Define the package and import necessary classes.
+Define packages and import necessary classes.

 com.example. - Import the

-Define the database connection information.
+Define database connection information.

-$host,$port,$database_name,$user_name, and$passwordwith the actual database connection information.The sample code is as follows:
+$host,$port,$database_name,$user_name, and$passwordwith actual database connection information.Sample code:

-String url = "jdbc:mysql://$host:$port/$database_name?useSSL=false"; String username = "$user_name"; String password = "$password";The parameters are described as follows:
+String url = "jdbc:mysql://$host:$port/$database_name?useSSL=false"; String username = "$user_name"; String password = "$password";Parameter description:

 Create a data source.